ShieldOrder/evaluation-surfaces/README.md

 ## Interpretation and disagreement

 This taxonomy is one possible framing.
 Different observers or institutions may interpret these categories differently based on context, constraints, or governance norms.
 When interpretations conflict, this repository provides no resolution mechanism.
 Communities retain full discretion to interpret or disregard these definitions.
+Disagreement should be framed as a category disagreement, not an attribution of intent.

 ## License